ablindedgitacctforreview/OPMI-D-16-00024-blinded-repository/README.md

 # Subject-Drop

-Paper title: Nothing but the truth, but not the whole truth: Adults choose to mention agents and patients in proportion to informativity, even if it doesn’t fully disambiguate the message
+Paper title: Partial truths: Adults choose to mention agents and patients in proportion to informativity, even if it doesn’t fully disambiguate the message.

+This repository serves as the supplemental materials for the submitted manuscript OPMI-D-16-00024.
+It's currently anonymized for peer review.

 ### Abstract